Table of Contents

 Bard PowerPort Lawsuit August 2023

-The whole big court case against Bard PowerPort is gaining steam pretty quickly.
-As of September 15, 2023, there were 50 cases pending in the MDL.
+The lawsuit against Bard PowerPort is gaining steam pretty quickly.
+As of October 15, 2023, 62 cases were pending in the MDL.

 Port Catheter Lawsuits